heckej/game-bot/README.md

 ## QR code verifier

 The file `qrserver.py` contains a `flask` to which QR codes can be uploaded from which the contents should be detected.
 This server can be used by the chatbot.

+## Porting this to another chat service

+It should be relatively easy to use this framework with other chat services, as only few components really rely on the `discord.js` api.
+You should however make some (possibly) breaking changes in the source code, as there is currently no real proxy between the game components and the `discord.js` api.